-I completed my BSc in Microbiology at the University of Pretoria in 2017 and completed my honours in 2018.
+I completed my BSc in Microbiology at the University of Pretoria in 2017 and my honours degree in 2018.

 My honours work focused on the identification of an ambrosia beetle and its associated fungi causing disease symptoms in native Combretum erythrophyllum, also known as the River Bushwillow, trees in the Pretoria area surrounding the University of Pretoria.
 During the study one novel ambrosia beetle and five novel fungal species were identified.
 The impact of stress of the trees resulting in infestation by the beetle was also examined.

-My masters work focuses on the effects the Polyphagous Shot Hole Borer (PSHB) has on Pecan nut trees within South Africa.
-The study includes the experimentation of pheromone lure baited insects traps, as well as pathogen resistance between the different tree cultivars used within South Africa.
+My masters work focused on the impact that the Polyphagous Shot Hole Borer (PSHB) has on Pecan nut trees within South Africa.
+The study includes the experimentation of pheromone lure baited insect traps, as well as pathogen resistance between the different tree cultivars used within South Africa.

-I also assist the Diagnostic Clinic with PSHB related work, including the identification of the pathogens associated with the beetles.
+I am currently the field extension officer for the TPCP, with focus on the identification of forestry pests and diseases with the aid of the FABI Diagnostic Clinic.
+I also assist the Diagnostic Clinic with PSHB and ambrosia beetle related work, including the identification of the pathogens associated with the beetles.